 Confucianism is a philosophical system and movement derived from the writings of Kong-Fuzi (Confucius), who lived in the 5th century BC.
 Confucianism is social, political and metaphysical in nature.
 It emphasises hard work, good conduct, respect for social hierarchies and obedience to one’s parents, elders and superiors.

 ‘Criticise Lin Biao, Criticise Confucius’

 The Cultural Revolution, or Great Proletarian Cultural Revolution, was a social and political movement initiated by Mao Zedong in 1966 and conducted chiefly by the Red Guards.
-The stated aims of the Cultural Revolution were to revive and restore Maoist communist ideals by identifying and removing suspected ‘rightists’ or counter-revolutionaries.
+The stated aims of the Cultural Revolution were to revive and restore Maoist communist ideas by identifying and removing suspected ‘rightists’ or counter-revolutionaries.
 The Cultural Revolution led to the restoration of Mao Zedong’s political authority, both in the national government and the CCP.
-It was also a period of destabilisation, terror and anarchy that caused untold misery and disrupted all aspects of Chinese society.
+It was also a period of destabilisation, terror and anarchy that caused untold misery and disrupted most aspects of Chinese society.

 A danwei is a workplace or work unit in post-1949 China.
 The danwei served as a link between individuals and the CCP, as well as regulating activities such as education, travel, marriage and child bearing.